whaynes/STCW23/jekyll/assessments/Common/PS-7.md

 ### Condition

-{{ "In a swimming pool or suitable protected waters with an approved survival craft." | markdownify }}
+In a swimming pool or suitable protected waters with an approved survival craft.

 ### Performance requirement